sl5net/SL5-aura-service/README.md

 You will need to configure two separate hotkeys for the system's two main functions.

+if you want use AutoKey read here: https://github.com/autokey/autokey/wiki/Installing

 ### 1. The Main Dictation Hotkey

 Set a global hotkey to trigger the dictation.
 The command is: